Frequently asked questions

 When the workshop is busy we’re not available to answer emails immediately, you might find your answer here instead.

-During each national lockdown we gave away green wood to keep people busy with their hands at home.
-We continue to give away spoon carving wood for a donation to the workshop on our usual workshop days (Wed.- Fri. before 5pm and most Saturdays 1-2pm).
+We give away spoon carving wood for a donation to the workshop on our usual workshop days (Wed.- Fri. before 5pm and most Saturdays 1-2pm).
 If you are not local we recommend you make friends with your local tree surgeon.

 Because spoon carving has become very popular, some people have capitalised on this by selling blanks online.
 If you are buying wood online we recommend UK grown hardwoods, and that you choose the softer of these such as lime and alder as they will be dry by the time they get to you.
 Carving dry oak will be hard on your hands and your tools.
 Please don’t buy tropical hardwoods, it is important that craft skills can flourish without extracting the resources of the global south.